...addressing growing needs across the Northern Gulf of Mexico

 Addressing our communities’ “growing” needs, CURIS strives to assist with planning and policy decisions related to the improvement of the quality of life in the Gulf Coastal region of Louisiana, Mississippi, Alabama and Florida.

 Along the northern Gulf of Mexico region, the vulnerability of rural counties/parishes has become more apparent due to the occurrence of more natural disasters during the last decade.
 Although natural hazards cannot be prevented, with disaster preparedness knowledge, awareness and practices, the recovery period can be expedited.

+The Deepwater Horizon oil spill disrupted the Gulf’s economy, damaged fisheries and critical habitats.
 In order to understand the magnitude of the Economic Impacts of Deepwater Horizon Oil Spill to the different economic sectors affected, multi-year baseline economic information about each sector are currently being compiled from various secondary sources.